willofindie/vscode-cssvar/customize-extension.md

 > Before reading the doc, do keep in mind with more features comes more responsibility :stuck_out_tongue_winking_eye:.
 CSS and Browsers have come a long way, and even the basic CSS has a lot of features now a days.
 This extension can perfectly work with plain CSS and there is no need for customizations.
 >
-> *Customizations is required for legacy projects which are already heavily dependent on custom CSS Extensions and features provided by various tools like SASS preprocessor and more.*
+> *Customizations might be required for legacy projects which are already heavily dependent on custom CSS Extensions and features provided by various tools like SASS preprocessor and more.*

 `phoenisx.cssvar` internally uses [postcss](https://github.com/postcss/postcss) to parse and find css variables.
-Post `cssvar v1.1`, this extension supports `postcss` own plugins and syntax providers to enhance the ability of this extension.
+Post `cssvar v1.1+`, this extension supports `postcss` own plugins and syntax providers to enhance the ability of this extension.

+***For customizations to work, you need to have [postcss](https://github.com/postcss/postcss) `v8+` in your local project's `node_modules`.***

 Previously this extension worked only with pure CSS3 spec files, and support for other CSS Extensions like `Sass`/`Scss`/`Less` was not in the roadmap, but now this extension